OFFICE OF

 The Board of Directors is made up of the chairman (representative of the Terminal Operator), an appointee by the governor, a representative for major users appointed by the first two, and one additional member appointed for each of the suppliers.

-While American Samoa has one of the lowest fees, tax and rents in the US and PICT, it has the highest markup on Local Retail Price.
+While American Samoa has one of the lowest fees, taxes, and rents in the US and PICT, it has the highest markup on Local Retail Price.

 The average current markup at the gas stations is 60c/gallon on Mogas and $1.00/gallon on diesel.
 MAP + Mark-Up = Retail.
 ASG/OPM has no control over the retail price at the gas station.